Corporate Governance of the Company

 The Board of Directors appoints the Audit Committee to review and ensure that BAFS prepares financial reports which are accurate, complete and transparent enough to maintain BAFS’s assets and prevent fraudulent and unusual actions by adhering to the Generally Accepted Accounting Principles and appropriate accounting policy as well as considering rationales and exercising discretion to strengthen BAFS’s stakeholders’ confidence.
-The Board of Directors also provides a report on the Board of Director’s responsibilities towards the financial statements, which includes important matters in accordance with the Code of Best Practice of Directors of Listed companies recommended by the SET.
+The Board of Directors also prepares a Report on the Board of Director’s responsibilities towards the financial statements, which includes important matters in accordance with the Code of Best Practice of Directors of Listed Companies recommended by SET.
 The Report in which signed by the Chairman of the Board of Director and the President will be presented together with the Auditor Report in the Annual Report.

 BAFS also prepares a Management Discussion and Analysis (MD&A) on a quarterly basis to provide an analytical explanation regarding its financial status, operating results, factors affecting financial status and operating results as well as significant changes.
 Moreover, important news and information are disseminated to the shareholders via BAFS Newsletter.

-In accordance with the Balanced Scorecard concept, which suggests that an organization shall be viewed from four perspectives including finance, customer and stakeholder, internal management process, and learning & development, BAFS then applies Key Performance Indicators (KPIs) by stipulating its strategic objectives to be in line with goals of strategic plans and risk appetite, such as return on assets, market share, customer satisfaction and success of human resource development plan.
+In accordance with the Balanced Scorecard concept, which suggests that an organization shall be viewed from four perspectives including finance, customer and stakeholder, internal management process, and learning & development, BAFS then applies Key Performance Indicators (KPIs) by stipulating its strategic objectives to be in line with goals of strategic plans and risk appetite, such as return on assets, market share, customer satisfaction level, and success of human resource development plan.

 3. Channels for Information Disclosure

-- SET’s Information dissemination system and SEC’s website
+- SET’s Information dissemination system and SEC’s website;

-- BAFS’s website at www.bafsthai.com , where information is provided in both Thai and English
+- BAFS’s website at www.bafsthai.com , where information is provided in both Thai and English;

-- Press Release
+- Press Release;

-- Newsletter to present BAFS’s financial status
+- Newsletter to present BAFS’s financial status;

-- Analyst Meeting
+- Analyst Meeting; and

 - Documents mailed to shareholders

-The Board of Directors plays a key role in corporate governance to ensure BAFS’s maximum benefits as well as takes responsibility for their performance to shareholders without intervention from the management.
+The Board of Directors plays a key role in corporate governance to ensure BAFS’s maximum benefits as well as takes responsibility for their performance to shareholders without intervention from the Management.